Currents

 - the 2013 Supreme Court decision that invalidated key portions of the Voting Rights Act

-- the disenfranchisement of incarcerated and formerly incarcerated Americans.
+- the disenfranchisement of incarcerated and formerly incarcerated Americans

-“Witness to Change: Conversations on Coastal Impacts” incorporates history, memoir, and fiction and is intended to engage members of the general public in conversations on the beauty of and challenges faced by coastal communities.
-Sessions are intended to spark dialogue around issues and themes supported by the texts, including but not limited to:
+Witness to Change incorporates history, memoir, and fiction and engages members of the general public in conversations on the beauty of and challenges faced by coastal communities.

 - what makes a place a home